-In medicine, a diagnostic test examines whether a disease or a particular characteristic is present or not.
+In medicine, a diagnostic test examines whether a disease or a characteristic is present or not.
 Examples are tests for metabolic diseases during a new-born screening, HIV testing, or even a simple pregnancy test.
 Broadly speaking, there is a distinction between a screening test and a confirmatory test.
-The former should ideally be applied to all sufferers (high sensitivity), but because of this, it is also more likely to yield a false positive test result.

 Statistical Quality Criteria of Diagnostic Tests

 The sensitivity of a diagnostic procedure gives us information as to what percentage of sufferers is actually recognized as sick by the test method.
 The sensitivity thus describes the “true positive results.”
 For example, the Ebola rapid test (ReEBOV test) by the company Corgenix (USA) has a sensitivity of almost 100%.
 In this sense, a patient suffering from Ebola is properly diagnosed in all cases with this test.